đźť° dusk

 Configuration

-A dusk node requires a configuration file to get up and running.
+dusk requires a configuration file to get up and running.
 The path to this file is given to dusk when starting a node (or the defaults will be used).

 If a configuration file is not supplied, a minimal default configuration is automatically created and used, which will generate a private key, database, and other necessary files.
 All of this data will be created and stored in $HOME/.config/dusk, unless a --datadir option is supplied.
 Valid configuration files may be in either INI or JSON format.